Colombia Tour

 Diglossa cyanea, the Masked Flower-Piercer is easy to observe in Chicaque.

 Tatiana Sanjuan, our Colombian guide and PhD mycologist.
-She is good with mushrooms and people! and loves to share her fascination for her home country.
+She is good with mushrooms and people!
+And she loves to share her fascination for her home country.
 Daniel Winkler on her side in the cloud forest in front of a big Andean oak (Quercus humboldtii) back in 2013.

 Blackwellomyces pseudomilitaris is an impressive Cordyceps growing on giant larvae seen in Rio Claro, Dep.
 Antioquia